-Or are you a game developer, who constantly has to test their Games and who optimizes for VR which should have extremely high refresh rates?
+Or are you a game developer, who is constantly testing Games or who optimizes for VR which should have extremely high refresh rates?

 You probably get the gist.
 If you often work on projects where high refresh rates are important, you will need a high refresh rate Monitor. 🙂

-Most of the time, though, apart from Gaming or high-fps Video editing, I’d say 90% of us Graphics Designers, Video Editors and 3D Artists will need no more than a 60Hz Monitor.
+Most of the time, though, apart from Gaming or high-fps Video editing, I’d say 90% of Graphics Designers, Video Editors, and 3D Artists will need no more than a 60Hz Monitor.

-In addition to 16:9 standard Flat Monitors, I have worked on both Ultra-wide Curved and Ultra-wide Flat Monitors and I have to say that I personally still prefer standard-sized Monitors (or multiple standard-sized Monitors) over Ultra-wide Monitors.
+In addition to 16:9 standard Flat Monitors, I have worked on both Ultra-wide Curved and Ultra-wide Flat Monitors and I have to say that I personally still prefer standard-sized Monitors (or multiple standard-sized Monitors) over Ultra-wide Monitors for professional work.

-I feel it is much easier to arrange and maximize windows across Multiple standard-sized Monitors than trying to place them precisely on an ultra-wide, which takes a bit more time than a simple double click.
+I feel it is much easier to arrange and maximize windows across Multiple standard-sized Monitors (without any mouse issues, please) than trying to place them precisely on an ultra-wide, which takes a bit more time than a simple double click.

 There is some extra Software that usually comes with Ultra-wides which tries to simulate having multiple displays, but this just doesn’t feel like the real thing.

-For Gaming, Ultra-Wides or curved Monitors are quite popular and the benefits for gaming are undoubted, but I wouldn’t yet recommend these for most kinds of professional work.
+For Gaming, Ultra-Wides or curved Monitors are quite popular and the benefits for gaming are very apparent, but I wouldn’t yet recommend these for most kinds of professional workloads.

 How many monitors?